Skip to main content

 Excellent 18.1 - 20

-The written and oral parts of progression, school-leaving and degree examinations are marked in whole numbers on a scale of 0 -100 and the final mark of the written part is reduced to a scale of 0-20 (mark may be decimal to one place).
+The written and oral parts of progression, graduation and degree examinations are marked in whole numbers on a scale of 0 -100 and the final mark of the written part is reduced to a scale of 0-20 (mark may be decimal to one place).

 Oral test results are administered in the form of whole numbers.
 The average of the oral scores achieved during both terms is the total oral performance grade (may be decimal to one place) achieved for each subject, for the school term as a whole.